-All users that will use ALM Suite UI need to have privileges for ALM\USER\SETTINGS auxiliary table.
+All users that will use ALM Suite UI need to have privileges for ALM_USER_SETTINGS auxiliary table.

-- 1. Under Groups, select the Everyone group. - 2.
-Select Tables, and select the ALM\USER\SETTINGS table. - 3.
-Select Submit, Update and View under Grant Privileges.
+- 1. Under Groups, select the group that Serena ALM users share.
+You may use the Everyone group for this, depending on how you like to control privileges for your groups and users. - 2.
+Select Tables, and select the ALM_USER_SETTINGS table. - 3.
+Select Submit, Update, and View under Grant Privileges.